 Prior to joining CNBC.com, Grant was the senior consumer reporter for MarketWatch.com and SmartMoney.com.
 Her work has appeared in The Wall Street Journal, The New York Times, SmartMoney, Kiplinger's Personal Finance, Good Housekeeping, Real Simple and Family Circle, among other publications.

-Grant holds a bachelor's degree in journalism and anthropology from Ithaca College.
+Grant holds a master's degree in personal financial planning from Kansas State University, and a bachelor's degree in journalism and anthropology from Ithaca College.

 "If [X candidate] wins, I'm moving to Canada," may sound great for social media — but not for your finances.

 One in 3 consumers got a debt collection call in the past year, and new rules may affect what collectors can do.

 Parents aren't the only ones willing to co-sign a student loan — other family members and friends are, too.
 But it's a risky move.